GrigoryBushuev/Algo/README.md

 # Algo
-The repository serves only one selfish purpose to get to know cs algorithms and data structures through the practice.
+The repository serves only one selfish purpose which is to study cs algorithms and data structures through the practice.
 TODO: Rewrite all unit tests!!!